cakephp/docs/en/appendices/2-4-migration-guide.rst

 General
 -------

-- :php:func:`pr()` no longer outputs HTML when running in cli mode.
+- :php:func:`pr()` no longer outputs HTML when running in CLI mode.

 Sanitize
 --------